+2 Primary residence Calgary, Alberta, Canada

+Director since 2000

+Age 56

-Ms. Southern-Heathcott is not independent because she has a material relationship with CU.
+R Not Independent Ms. Southern-Heathcott is not independent because she has a material relationship with CU.
 She is an immediate family member of the Chair & Chief Executive Officer.
-Not Independent

 Ms. Southern-Heathcott is President & Chief Executive Officer of Spruce Meadows Ltd., an internationally recognized equestrian facility in Calgary, Alberta.
 As a former professional equestrian rider, Ms. Southern-Heathcott was a member of the Canadian Equestrian Team for nine years and competed in the 1996 Olympic Summer Games in Atlanta, Georgia.
-Ms. Southern-Heathcott brings significant management and business experience to the Board and was appointed Vice Chair of the Board of Directors of Canadian Utilities and CU Inc. in March 2017.
+Ms. Southern-Heathcott brings significant management and business experience to the Board and was appointed Vice Chair of the Board of Directors of Canadian Utilities and CU Inc. in March 2017 and of ATCO in November 2016.